Last Updated on January 17, 2025

 Natraj Temple (Tamil Nadu)

-Built in the 10th century and standing tall in the district of Chidambaram is one of the most awe inspiring temples of India.
-As the name suggests, this temple is dedicated to the dance form of Lord Shiva and it is truly a sight to behold.
-You will be witnessing some of the most intricately drawn carvings of 108 karanas from the famous Natya Shastra.
-The towering Gopuram is believed to represent the wonderful blend of art, creativity and spirituality which can be clearly from the moment you put your first step here.
+Built in the 10th century and standing tall in the district of Chidambaram, this is one of the most awe-inspiring temples of India.
+As the name suggests, this temple is dedicated to the dance form of Lord Shiva, and it is truly a sight to behold.
+You will witness some of the most intricately drawn carvings of 108 karanas from the famous Natya Shastra.
+The towering Gopuram is believed to represent the wonderful blend of art, creativity, and spirituality, which can be clearly seen from the moment you set foot here.

 Best Time to Visit – November to March